-It comprises of 220 large and smaller islands, Naxos island being the largest of them.
-These islands are characterized by their rocky and barren landscape, which is unique in the world.
+How many Cyclades islands are there?
+It comprises 220 large and smaller islands, Naxos island being the largest of them.
+These Greek islands are characterized by their rocky and barren landscape, which is unique in the world.
 The total population of all the Cyclades is 112,615 people, with Syros island as its capital.

-Cyclades geography is very interesting.
+Its geography is very interesting.
 Its 200 bays, ports and fishing shelters create a natural sailing park for resting and relaxation.
 The 450 Cycladic beaches are ideal for swimming, exploring the depth and diving.
-The crystal clear waters of Cyclades preserve their unique color creating amazing mirror images.
+The crystal clear waters of the Cyclades preserve their unique color creating amazing mirror images.

 The most interesting islands in terms of geological aspects are Santorini island and Milos island.